husarion/panther_ros/README.md

 # panther_ros

-Packages composing basic functionalities of the Husarion Panther robot.
+Packages composing the basic functionalities of the Husarion Panther robot.
 API for each node can be found in each package folder.

 > **Warning**